Benjy96/Wizziot/README.md

 3.)
 Create a State Object (ScriptableObject), e.g.: Attack State, and modify its target variable, and whether it is hostile.

 4.)
-Drag this state into either the Angry, Calm, or Fear State.
+Drag this state into either the Angry, the Calm, or the Fear State.

 5.)
 Add a spawner to the world, and hit Play.